The Tidal Torque Theory Revisited: II. Rotational Halo Properties

 satisfied by Gaussian smoothing at any point {\bf r} allows one to identify peaks tracing the same accreting halo when the scale $R$ varies according to the mass $M$ of the halo.
 This way, accreting halos trace continuous peak trajectories in the $\delta$-$R$ plane at $\ti$.
 According to Equation (\ref{Gau}), the mean peak trajectory $\delta(R)$ of accreting halos with $M\cc$ at $t\cc$ is the solution, for the suited boundary condition, of the differential equation \beq \frac{\der \delta}{\der R}=-\lav x\rav [R,\delta(R)]\,\sigma_2(R)R, \eeq where \beq \lav x\rav (R,\delta)=\frac{G_1(\gamma,\gamma\nu)}{G_0(\gamma,\gamma\nu)} \eeq is the mean curvature of peaks with $\delta$ at $R$, \beq G_i(\gamma,\gamma\nu)\!\equiv \!\int_0^\infty\! \der x\,x^i\,F(x) \frac{{\rm e}^{-\frac{(x-\gamma\nu)^2}{2(1\!-\!\gamma^2)}}}{[2\pi(1-\gamma^2)]^{1/2}}, \eeq with the function $F(x)$ calculated by \citet{BBKS} (see Paper I), and $\gamma\equiv \sigma^{2}_{1}/(\sigma_{0}\sigma_{2})$.

-Given the small scatter in the curvature of peaks at $\delta(R)$, the mass growth $M(t)$ of all accreting halos with $M\cc$ at $t\cc$ is close to $M\{R[\delta(t)],t\}$, where $\delta(t)$ and $M(R,t)$ are given by Equations (\ref{deltat}) and (\ref{rm0}), and $R(\delta)$ is the inverse of the mean peak trajectory, solution of Equation (\ref{eqtraj0}).
-Then, the inside-out growth of accreting halos \citep{Sea12a} implies that their mass profile $M(r)$ is very close to $M[t(r)]$, with $M(t)$ and $t(r)$ being their typical mass and the inverse of their typical virial radius $r(t)$, respectively, at $t$.
-And, differentiating $M(r)$, we are led to their typical spherically averaged density profile $\rho(r)$.
-Notice that this derivation of $\rho(r)$, followed by GSMH using the mass growth rate $\der M/\der t$ predicted by the EPS model \citep{Rea01}, is much simpler than the one followed in \citet{Sea12a}, used to prove at the same time the inside-out growth of accreting halos.
+Given the small scatter in the curvature of peaks, the function $M(t)$ obtained by plugging $\delta(t)$ given by Equation (\ref{deltat}) into $R(\delta)$, inverse of the solution of Equation (\ref{eqtraj0}), and the resulting $R(t)$ into $M(R,t)$ given by the implicit Equation (\ref{rm0}), is close to the mass growth of all accreting halos with $M\cc$ at $t\cc$.
+Then, the inside-out growth of accreting halos \citep{Sea12a} implies that their mass $M(r)$ inside radius $r$ is the mass $M(t)$ of the progenitor halo at the time $t$ where its virial radius was $r$.
+Thus, we can determine $M(r)$ from the two latter functions, and differentiating it, we are led to their typical spherically averaged density profile $\rho(r)$.
+Notice that this derivation of $\rho(r)$, simpler than the one followed in \citet{Sea12a} to prove the inside-out growth of accreting halos, is the same as followed in GSMH, except for the fact that these authors use the mass growth rate $\der M/\der t$ predicted by the EPS model \citep{Rea01}.